-Previous to this, I trekked 5 days through Torres del Paine and then spent the next few days hiking around Tierra del Fuego.
+Previous to this, I had trekked 5 days through Torres del Paine followed by a few days hiking around Tierra del Fuego.
 Needless to say, both my shoes and toes were a bit worn by the time I arrived in El Chalten, Argentina.
 Exiting the bus station, I looked up and saw that this little village was sandwiched between 2 massive mountain walls.
 I knew right then that my feet were in for just a little more abuse.
-The sign stating ‘hiker’s capital of Argentina’ helped too.
+The sign stating ‘hiker’s capital of Argentina’ also helped too.

 The afternoon I arrived, the weather was a bit inclement.
 Most people’s hikes were rained out and the mountain passes were closed so I happily used the day to prepare for my next day’s hike, eat some pizza, and collect a few hiking buddies (not difficult as that is only thing to do in El Chalten).

 The sun was shining the next morning.
 The first trek of the El Chalten adventure I was taking was the famous ‘Laguna de los Tres’ and its stunning view of Mount Fitz Roy.
 Instead of making this trek as an out and back from El Chalten itself (the town is actually in Los Glaciares National Park), we opted to take a transfer to another trail and hike 25km from point A to B, passing through the Laguna de los Tres mirador.

 The start of the trek was pretty easy, it was relatively flat and shaded and provided sweeping views of Mount Fitz Roy in the background.